romanzolotarev/chuck/README.md

 # Chuck

+This repository contains two implementations for the same app: one is powered by React and another has been written in [vanilla JavaScript](#vanilla) (a naive implementation in **5KB** gzipped).

+## React

-This is a [React] app, written in ES6, HTML, and vanilla CSS ([Tachyons]' naming convention).
+[React] app, written in ES6, HTML, and vanilla CSS ([Tachyons]' naming convention).

 The app fetches jokes and let you like/unlike them.
 The state survives